Azure-Samples/open-liberty-on-aks/README.md

 [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) deploys and manages containerized applications more easily with a fully managed Kubernetes service.
 Azure Kubernetes Service (AKS) offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
 Unite your development and operations teams on a single platform to rapidly build, deliver, and scale applications with confidence.

-[Open Liberty](https://openliberty.io) is an IBM Open Source project that implements the Eclipse MicroProfile specifications and is also Java/Jakarta EE compatible.
+[Open Liberty](https://openliberty.io) is an IBM Open Source project that implements the Eclipse MicroProfile specifications and is also Jakarta EE compatible.
 Open Liberty is fast to start up with a low memory footprint and supports live reloading for quick iterative development.
-It is simple to add and remove features from the latest versions of MicroProfile and Java/Jakarta EE.
+It is simple to add and remove features from the latest versions of MicroProfile and Jakarta EE.
 Zero migration lets you focus on what's important, not the APIs changing under you.

 [WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty) architecture shares the same code base as the open sourced Open Liberty server runtime, which provides additional benefits such as low-cost experimentation, customization and seamless migration from open source to production.